-With over 75 percent of humans on the planet unable to properly process lactose, it is evidence enough that we are not doing what is natural and in accordance with our bodies.
+With over 75 percent of humans on the planet unable to properly process lactose (lactose intolerant), it is evidence enough that we are not doing what is natural and in accordance with our bodies.

 The reduction of lactase activity after infancy is a genetically programmed event.
+Lactase is necessary for the digestion of lactose, the main carbohydrate in milk, and without it, milk consumption can lead to bloating, flatulence, cramps and nausea.
 Those who could not digest milk were once called “lactose intolerant”.
 They are now regarded as normal, while those adults who retain the enzymes allowing them to digest milk are called “lactase persistent.”
 The only reason these people produce lactase through adulthood is that some populations have mutations because humans have domesticated livestock that produce milk.

 Commercial milk products are often depicted as the “solution” to lactose intolerance.